-Fee charged to all students to cover cable TV (basic service), computer labs, and network connectivity.
-If you would like to have a land line in your room, Telephone Services will lease a VOIP phone to you for \$150 per year and it will be charged to your tuition account.
-If you return the phone to Telephone Services in working order at the end of the year, \$100 of that deposit will be credited back to that same account.
+Fee charged to all students to cover computer lab and network connectivity.
+If you would like to have a land line in your room, the Information Technology (IT) department will lease a VOIP phone to you for \$150 per year and it will be charged to your tuition account.
+If you return the phone to the IT department in working order at the end of the year, \$100 of that deposit will be credited back to that same account.